 Adding people to your community in the application with whom the user will be able to create thematic „rooms”.
 Chat and polls will be available in each room to discuss a specific meeting.

-We also want to introduce a system that will encourage individual users to use the application by:
+In the next stages are planned introduce a system that will encourage individual users to use the application by:

 System of available discount codes/coupons to be used in premises where the user makes a reservation a place or plans to appear, selected from the application level.